abonello/project-1/README.md

 ### Surface
 * [Back to top](#milestone-project-1---my-website-as-a-musician)

 The overall design is unified by the alternating dark triangle background with the greyish gradient background sections.
-The colors are monochromatic with some contrasting collors for CTA (buttons).
+The color scheme is monochromatic with some contrasting collors for CTA (buttons).

-Use parallax background in alternating sections to create interest and break the grey background as well as to give this SPA a form.
+The use of parallax background in alternating sections creates an interesting break to the grey gradient background as well as to give this SPA a structure (form).

 All navigation is animated and controlled by javascript to give a smooth scroll effect.
 This enables the users to feel that they are like moving on a map rather than thrown from one place to another without knowing where they landed.
-The navigation acts as a sort of breadcrumbs as a javascript keeps track of the page position and highlight the appropriate menu item.
+The navigation acts as a sort of breadcrumbs as javascript keeps track of the page position and highlight the appropriate menu item.

 Overall, the content will be dispalyed in one column spanning the whole width of the screen in mobile view.
-On tablets there will be a general two column view (half each) in the tablet view.
-At this point I will add images next to each portfolio item in alternate positions (left - right).
+On tablets, this will change to a two column view (half each) for the activities.
+At this point I will also add images next to each portfolio item in alternate positions (left - right).
 In desktop view, the activites will display in two rows of three equal columns.

-The images used are related to the feel, emotions, philosophy of the adjacent composition.
+The images used are related to the feel, emotions, and/or philosophy of the adjacent composition.

 In all views, the About Me and the Contact form will be full width.

 The footer will be stacked in one column in mobile view and will get a two column layout for the tablet and desktop views.
-(Note that the back to top link will remain centered for all views.)
+(Note that the *back to top* link will remain centered for all views.)

-The quote was added to facilitate the flow of the overall structure of the page by breaking two adjacent sections which have the greyish gradient background and also helps in the form, akin to a Rondo musical structure.
+The quote was added to facilitate the flow of the overall structure of the page by breaking two adjacent sections which have the greyish gradient background and also helps in the form, akin to a **Rondo** musical structure.

 #### Colors

-**Heading color**:
+* **Heading color**:
 rgb(255, 233, 184) is taken from music background image.

-**Background color** (For non-parallax sections):
+* **Background color** (For non-parallax sections):
 Using a gradient (from [colorzilla](http://www.colorzilla.com/gradient-editor/)) which I like better. (*changed from a fixed #50596d*)

-**Text color**:
+* **Text color**:
-rgb(25, 39, 51) (*changed from #D5D5D5*) for grey gradient backgrounds and color: rgb(255, 233, 184) (same as header) for text on triangular background, including about me, quote and footer.
+rgb(0, 0, 0) (*changed from #D5D5D5*) for grey gradient backgrounds and color: rgb(255, 233, 184) (same as header) for text on triangular background, including about me, quote and footer.
+NB: *text color for grey gradient background changed again from rgb(25, 39, 51); to aid readability*.

-**footer &lt;a&gt; color**:
+* **footer &lt;a&gt; color**:
 rgb(255, 233, 184) and rgb(255, 195, 66) when hovered.
 Text of links will slightly increase in size on hover too.
 Same colors are used for links in **About Me**.

-**Form error color**:
+* **Form error color**:
 #e2631f

-**Button colors** (complementary colors):
+* **Button colors** (complementary colors):
     * **Primary CTA** : rgb(253, 134, 29) #fd861d
     * **Secondary CTA** : rgb(92, 123, 128) #5c7b80

-Set all buttons in soundcloud to value %2364746c (a sort of green).
+* Set all buttons in soundcloud to value %2364746c (a sort of green).
 This color code is one of the standard soundcloud colors.

 #### Typography

 Fonts used are from [google fonts](https://fonts.google.com/).
 The main font is **Roboto** with a fall-back to sans-serif.
 The other font used is **Lobster** with a fall-back to Cursive.
-This was chosen as it contrasts well with roboto and sans-serif.
+The latter was chosen as it contrasts well with roboto and sans-serif.
 This is used in two places, the logo and the main header of the page.

 ## WIREFRAMES